 Shooting into Occupied Vehicle Charges in Fayetteville

 Accusations of discharging a “barreled weapon” are serious criminal charges.
-As set forth in NCGS Chapter 14-34.1, shooting Shooting into Occupied Vehicle Charges in Fayetteville NC into occupied vehicle charges in Fayetteville (and buildings, structures, aircraft, etc.) are felony criminal allegations.
+As set forth in NCGS Chapter 14-34.1, shooting

+into occupied vehicle charges in Fayetteville (and buildings, structures, aircraft, etc.) are felony criminal allegations.
 The law is intended to be broadly applied.
 It includes a wide range of “conveyances” and enclosures, devices, and equipment.
+The purpose of the criminal law is to protect people (occupants) of different properties “from being shot at.”

 Anytime a gun is pointed at someone and fired, the NC Criminal Laws deem that a crime of violence.
 The potential for serious bodily harm, or death, make prison time a very real consideration – David Courie, Fayetteville Criminal Defense Attorney